SUBMISSIONS ARE OPEN AT ALL TIMES!

 ON STORIES AND ART:

 We prefer stories that are well researched and are broadly realistic, aimed at an adult readership.
-Genres like crime, mystery, horror, romance, erotica, historical fiction, humour and satire are welcome.
+Genres like crime, mystery, horror, romance, erotica, historical fiction, SF, autobiographical fiction, travel, humour and satire are welcome.

 What we are NOT looking for: Hagiographies, political propaganda, religious narratives, revisionist mythology, fantasy.

 All story ideas and rough draft submissions must be made in English.
 For final artwork, you can use bilingual text.
 That is, in addition to English text, which is mandatory, you can add translated text in any one language other than English within the same text box.
 There is no restriction on the secondary language.
 However, it is the artist’s responsibility to make sure there are no errors in the other language.
 The editor can only help with English text.

 Note: Sound effects can be drawn in any language without translation.